 Blur the background with the iPhone app FabFocus

-I downloaded and tested a number of apps for blurring the background from the App Store.
-Ultimately, I was most satisfied with the results of FabFocus.
-The blurry background I found the most realistic compared to the other apps and the software can automatically select the subject.
-In most cases the result is not flawless but correcting the selected area is very easy.
+I tested a number of apps and I was very satisfied with the results of FabFocus.
+I find the blurred background very realistic and the software can automatically select the subject.
+In most cases, the result is not flawless, but correcting the selected area is very easy.

 How blurring the background works